-You can’t go through the entire wall.
+1. You can’t walk along the entire wall.

-Neil Armstrong, famous astronaut, said:
+Neil Armstrong, the famous astronaut, said:

 I do not believe that, at least with my eyes, there would be any man-made object that I could see.
 I have not yet found somebody who has told me they’ve seen the Wall of China from Earth orbit… I’ve asked various people, particularly Shuttle guys, that have been many orbits around China in the daytime, and the ones I’ve talked to didn’t see it.